m50d/m50d.github.com/_posts/2018-09-11-streaming-console-game.md

 ## Final thoughts

  * I was expecting to have to add a lot of boilerplate to sequence effects carefully, and justify the value in terms of maintainability.
-I was pleasantly surprised,
+While that's definitely true of the `handleKeypress` changes, for the most part I was pleasantly surprised: